 Is it jealousy over a girl?
 Is it anger over who won a game?
 Is it because a bully’s feeling threatened?

 What during teenage years could be horrible enough to kill somebody?
 Somebody with a whole life ahead of them.

 My off-the-record conversations later tell me the truth, and it wasn’t just a silly game.

-My goal with every interview I do on the streets and with families after the murders is to find those answers, regardless of how badly I annoy the cops and friends and eye-witnesses and family members I interview.
+My goal with every interview I do on the streets and with families after a murder is to find answers, regardless of how bad I annoy the cops and friends and eye-witnesses.
 I do it because it’s a public safety issue.
 I do it to inform the public about what’s really going on.

 The mother mentions her nine children.

 But this one – he’s always stood out, she says.